 At room number four, he unlocked the door and wrinkled his nose at the smell of mildew and stale cigarette smoke.

 His boot sole caught on the carpet, bunched and torn at the doorjamb, and sent him on a stutter-step to keep his balance.
 “Damn.”
 The genuine fake leather upper had pulled away from the sole on his left boot.

 The TV sat lopsided on the scarred bureau.
-When a glance around the room didn’t give up a remote, he reached out, without rising from the foot of the bed, and turned it on.
+When a glance around the room didn’t give up a remote, he stretched forward without rising from the foot of the bed, and punched the on button.
 Static greeted him on the three local channels available.
 Maybe he should change rooms.

 It probably wouldn’t matter anyway.
 He’d read.
 What he needed was a good night’s sleep.
 A full stomach and a shower should help secure one.
 He vowed not to look at the bedding too closely when he pulled back the cover.

 In a half-hour, naked, he slipped into bed, opened his book, and closed his mind to money woes as he began his ten-minute meditation.
 Relaxed, he focused on the book.

 Sometime later, he jerked awake and knocked the book from his chest.
 He was freezing.
 Pulling the sheet and blanket over his head didn’t stop the chill that reached all the way to his toes.
 Silence.
 No click, click, bonk noise of the heater.
 He slid one arm out, brought his cell under the covers, and pushed a button.
 Four twelve a.m.

 Reluctantly, he switched on the lamp, shivered out of bed, and padded three feet to the heater.
 He leaned over and shut it off, then turned it on.
 Punched low, high, and fan-only buttons over and over, then pounded on the plastic top.